cs1060f25/autograder-project/SCORE_DISTRIBUTION_FEATURE.md

 - Instructors can enable/disable score distribution visibility for students
 - Uses new `Switch` component from shadcn/ui
 - Real-time toggle with loading state
+- **Instructor Distribution View**: Instructors can always see the score distribution for their assignments
+  - Displays comprehensive statistics card with mean, median, std dev, min, max
+  - Shows quartiles (Q1, Q2, Q3) with visual separators
+  - Interactive histogram with gradient bars showing count and percentage
+  - Automatically loads when there are graded submissions

 #### 2. Student UI (`src/components/modals/submission-modal.tsx`)
 - Enhanced submission modal to display score distribution when: